KangmoonSeo/binary-to-fractal-image/README.md

-# fractal-image-generator
+# binary-to-fractal-image

-Express your bitstream as a fractal image
+Express your bit stream as a fractal image